reskillamericans/website/content/partner/index.md

 - Perfect your skills: there's no better way to hone your skills than by teaching them to others.
 It's fun and rewarding!
-- Volunteer when it works for you: we just require a minimum of 2 hours per week for at least 2 consecutive months.
+- Volunteer when it works for you: we just require a minimum of two hours per week for at least two consecutive months.
 - No mentoring background required: just commitment and an openness to sharing your career experiences.